Srdjan Stankovic

-Srdjan Stankovic (also published under Srdjan Stanković and Srđan Stanković) is a Montenegrin scientist and the full professor at the Faculty of electrical engineering, University of Montenegro.
+Srdjan Stankovic (also published under Srdjan Stanković and Srđan Stanković; born 1964) is a Montenegrin scientist and the full professor at the Faculty of electrical engineering, University of Montenegro.

 Education and scientific interest

 Srdjan Stanković (1964) is a Montenegrin scientist and a full professor at the Faculty of Electrical Engineering, University of Montenegro.
 He obtained a BSc degree in Electrical Engineering from the University of Montenegro in 1988 and his MSc degree in Electrical Engineering from the University of Zagreb, Croatia, in 1991.
 In 1993, he obtained a Ph.D. degree in Electrical Engineering from the University of Montenegro.
 Currently, he is a Full Professor at the Faculty of Electrical Engineering, University of Montenegro.

 The areas of his research interests are Digital Signal Processing, Digital Electronics, and Multimedia Systems.

 Career

 Stanković was a Dean of the Faculty of Electrical Engineering - University of Montenegro (2007–2013) and Vice-Rector of the University of Montenegro (2014–2015).
 He is a Senior IEEE Member.
 He served as a Lead Guest Editor of the IET Signal Processing (2014), Lead Guest Editor of the EURASIP Journal on Advances in Signal Processing (2010), Guest Editor of Signal Processing (2010), and was an Associate Editor of the IEEE Transactions on Image Processing (2005–2009).

 He was also a Member of the Board of Directors of Montenegrin Broadcasting Company (2005–2019), a President of the Board of Directors of Montenegrin Broadcasting Company (2005–2006 and 2017–2019), a President of the National Council for Higher Education (2018–2019), and an Extraordinary and Plenipotentiary Ambassador of Montenegro in the Argentina Republic, Buenos Aires (2019–2021).